-It is water that has percolated underground through layers of limestone, chalk or rock - it means hard water has high mineral content with lots of calcium and magnesium.
+It is water that has trickled through layers of limestone, chalk or rock underground.
+This causes the water to have a high mineral content with lots of calcium and magnesium.

 Water conditioners are also available.
 These alter the nature of the hardness minerals which form hard scale when the water is heated.
 Unlike softeners, they do this without changing the chemical content of the water.

-Squeeze the juice of a lemon into the kettle, chop up the lemon into small chunks and put them in too.
+Squeeze lemon juice into the kettle, chop up the lemon into small chunks and add them in too.
 Fill the kettle with enough water to cover the chunks of lemon, boil the water and then leave it to cool down for a few hours.

 Once cooled, pour away the water and remove the lemon chunks before wiping the inside of the kettle with a soft sponge.